JarrodCameron/fuzz/final/writeup.md

 - Nesting control structures (e.g. nesting tags in XML)
 - Rearranging fields and lines in a file

+# Fuzzing Strategies

+- __Plaintext__:
+  In `fuzz_plaintext.c` , the `fuzz_handle_plaintext` first attempts a large
+  buffer overflow a random number of times, then reads a the input file into memory to be manipulated.
+  In the first loop, as denoted in comments, fuzzing methods only requiring one execution such as trying typical problematic injection strings or numbers.
+The lists `bad_strings` and `bad_nums` are called from `utils.c` in the fuzzing methods `replace_numbers` and `replace_strings`.
+  The second loop infinitely loops over every line in the input file, fuzzing each line with functions from `mutation_functions.c` such as `bit_flip_in_range` `bit_shift_in_range`.

 # Possible Improvements

 - __Multi-threading__: This would provide a large performance boost.
 Currently